dcl-2017-04/curriculum/docs/model-vis.md

 * It requires many months of study to interpret the coefficients of even fairly simple model classes like logistic regression or survival analysis.

-* Many modern classes of model have large numbers of weakly interpretible coefficients which are hard to interpret
+* Many modern classes of model have large numbers coefficients, which are hard to interpret.

 Instead, we'll understand a model by looking at it's predictions.
 This doesn't cover every possible model (because not every model makes predictions)